QuantiModo/quantimodo-android-chrome-ios-web-app/www/js/Config Wrapper for clone apps.README.md.md

     ],
-    welcomeText:"Let's start off by reporting your first mood on the card below", // This text will be displayed on first line of welcome card on welcome screen primaryOutcomeVariableTrackingQuestion:"How are you feeling right now?", // will be displayed above primary outcome variable reporting card primaryOutcomeVariableAverageText:"Your average mood is "
+    welcomeText:"Let's start off by reporting your first mood on the card below", // This text will be displayed on first line of welcome card on welcome screen primaryOutcomeVariableTrackingQuestion:"How are you?", // will be displayed above primary outcome variable reporting card primaryOutcomeVariableAverageText:"Your average mood is "

 }